The Closed Resolver Project: Measuring the Deployment of Source Address Validation of Inbound Traffic: Conclusions

 We have gathered different datasets to analyze whether outbound filtering is less deployed than inbound.
 Outbound SAV faces the problem of misaligned economic incentives---it protects other networks but not the one deploying it.
 Interestingly, SAV for outbound traffic turned out to be more deployed than inbound at the AS level among network operators committed to the MANRS initiative.
-The absence of outbound packet filtering gained widespread attention since it is the reason for DDoS attacks.
-Under these circumstances, the SAV of inbound traffic remained neglected (or overlooked) by network operators.
+The absence of outbound packet filtering gained widespread attention since it enables DDoS attacks.
+Under these circumstances, inbound SAV remains neglected (or overlooked) by network operators.

-Vulnerability to inbound spoofing is not limited to any geographic territory and is spread worldwide.
-To draw attention to the problem of \textit{inbound} spoofing, we launched the Closed Resolver Project at \texttt{ {\url{https://closedresolver.com}}}.
-Anyone can visit the website of the project and check whether his/her network is vulnerable to \textit{inbound} spoofing and how many closed resolvers we found inside.
-The ultimate objective is to run notification campaigns for network operators and provide them with an accessible platform to investigate results for their networks.
-This may be particularly useful for operators planning to become a MANRS participant since it requires deploying Source Address Validation.
-We expect these efforts to result in better packet filtering on the Internet.
+Vulnerability to spoofing of inbound traffic is not limited to any geographic territory and is spread worldwide.
+To draw attention to the problem of spoofing of inbound traffic, we launched the Closed Resolver Project at \texttt{ {\url{https://closedresolver.korlabs.io}}}.
+Anyone can visit the project website and check whether his/her network is vulnerable to spoofing of inbound traffic and how many closed resolvers we found inside.
+The long-term objective is to run notification campaigns for network operators and provide them with an accessible platform to investigate results for their networks.
+The service is particularly useful for operators planning to become MANRS participants since MANRS strongly recommends deploying SAV.
+We expect these efforts will result in better packet filtering on the Internet.